Matteo Rizzo: 2022–2023 season

 Rizzo began the season on the Challenger circuit, placing fourth at the 2022 CS Lombardia Trophy before winning the 2022 CS Budapest Trophy.
 On the Grand Prix, he placed third in the short program at the 2022 Skate Canada International.
-He was fourth in the free skate but narrowly held onto third overall over Canadian Keegan Messing and won the bronze medal.
+He was fourth in the free skate but narrowly held onto third overall and won the bronze medal.
 Rizzo successfully landed a quad loop in his free skate and said that the result "means a lot."
 He said he hoped to perform a three-quad free skate later in the season.
 Rizzo went on to finish sixth at the 2022 NHK Trophy.

-After winning his second national title, Rizzo competed at the 2023 European Championships, finishing second in the short program, 10.07 points behind segment leader Adam Siao Him Fa of France, despite underrotating his attempted quad loop.
+After winning his second national title, Rizzo competed at the 2023 European Championships, finishing second in the short program, despite underrotating his attempted quad loop.
 Rizzo said the experience was difficult, as for him the short program was "always like a big wall that I need to crush."
 In the free skate, he made an error on his opening quad toe loop attempt, but went on to land the quad loop and six triple jumps cleanly, winning a small gold medal for the free skate.
 He remained in second place overall, winning the silver medal.
 He reflected that "there were mistakes, but overall I was happy."
 He was the second Italian man to win multiple European medals, after Carlo Fassi.

+Rizzo finished ninth at the 2023 World Championships.
+He then joined Team Italy for the 2023 World Team Trophy, finishing eighth in the short program despite only performing a quad-double combination and underrotating his attempted quad loop.
+In the free skate, he scored a new personal best of 187.35, with his only error being a turning out of a triple Axel.
+He finished second in the free skate, only fractions of a point behind Korea's Cha Jun-hwan.
+Team Italy finished in fourth place.